 What Are Some Problems With STEM Education?

-One of the biggest concerns I hear from people about STEM education is the lack of resources.
+One of the biggest concerns I hear from people about STEM education or trying to run a STEM program is the lack of resources.
 Funding for the newest technology, training in how to use the new technology, plus the knowledge of how to use it effectively as a learning tool, are all areas where teachers struggle.

 If you are teaching at home or have a healthy budget, STEM Kits can be an amazing and easy way to get started with STEM.
 We love using STEM Kits.
 They have them for all ages and cover so many interests.
 Learn more about some of our favourite STEM Kits here.